belindamo/quartz/content/Axiomatic systems for clarity/Fiction/magic.md

 *"Any sufficiently advanced magic is indistinguishable from technology." - Larry Niven*

 The full moon's glow painted the night sky in bloody strokes.
-Kal found peace in its anomalous presence like the world had struck perfect equanimity.
+Kal found peace in its anomalous presence, like the world had struck perfect equanimity.
 Around her, the night market bustled with merchants who haggled steel weapons with geometric markings.
-Visitors perused colorful market stalls celebrating Artheria’s annual Lunar festival.
+Visitors perused colorful market stalls to celebrate Artheria’s annual Lunar festival.
 Lanterns floated above the streets and the moon’s blood glow illuminated faint shimmers of ki in the air swirling in infinite patterns.
 This got her excited as she remembered that she was about to meet a Seer who knew the truth of the world.

 Kal walked through the market passing by entertainers, warriors, and noblepeople.
 The fire festival was a flattening of Artheria’s magical caste – city dwellers gathered together regardless of magic ability in order to celebrate collective consciousness, the primary right of every citizen in Artheria.